sitrox/workhorse/FAQ.md

 is up.
 Make sure to trap `INT` and `TERM` and call `worker.shutdown` when the process stops.

-If you have multiple application processes though, you may want to start the worker in a separate process.
+If you have multiple application processes, however, you may want to start the worker in a separate process.
 For this purpose, adapt the startup script `bin/workhorse.rb` so that it is blocking: